-In addition to the cases in Item (1) and (2) above, the measures concerning the actions of the company group could be considered as the measures to solve the problem of the substantial restraint of competition in the particular of field.
+In addition to the cases in Item (1) and (2) A above, the measures concerning the actions of the company group could be considered as the measures to solve the problem of the substantial restraint of competition in the particular of field.

-For example, when in a business combination goods are produced by the joint investment company but the sales of them are done by the respective investing companies, the problems of the substantial restraint of competition in a particular of field are solved by the measures which make it possible to block the exchange of information on each other's sales of the goods between the investing companies and between the investing companies and the joint investment company and by the measures that secure independence between them through such as prohibition of joint procurement of materials.
+For example, when in a business combination goods are produced by the joint investment company but they are sold by the respective investing companies, the problems of the substantial restraint of competition in a particular of field are solved by the measures which make it possible to block the exchange of information on each other's sales of the goods between the investing companies and between each investing company and the joint investment company and by the measures that secure independence between them through such as prohibition of joint procurement of materials.
 (However see 3 (1) D in Part IV.)
-The problems of closure or exclusivity in markets could be solved by prohibiting discriminatory treatment of non- affiliated companies with regard to uses of essential facilities for the business.
+The problems of closure or exclusivity in markets could be solved by prohibiting discriminatory treatment to non- affiliated companies with regard to uses of essential facilities for the business.